NavanshGoel/Automated-COVID-19-Screening-System/README.md

 - Motor to rotate barrier

 This project was implemented as a simulation using Proteus software.
 Proteus offers a great range for the peripherals that can be added.
 The addition of peripherals allows integration of a variety of modules and functionalities.

+## Objective:
+The main objective of the project is to create an automated screening system that checks for the user’s temperature and mask.
+The most important aspect of COVID-19 Screening is that the Person does not transmit any kind of germs or virus.
+Irrespective of these conditions we dispense sanitiser to the person trying to enter the premises.
+This ensures a sanitary check and also creates awareness amongst people.

+## Motivation:
+The increasing COVID cases have had a huge impact on the lives of people.
+One of the prominent reasons why COVID-19 keeps spreading is that it is invisible to the human eye.
+The only way to check the presence is using certain indicators like body temperature and possibility of spread.
+Since these conditions can be checked using the current technologies available to use, this served as a huge motivation for us.
+Also, this system can be used in laboratories and factories once the COVID-19 virus is diminished.
+Finding this scalability was another reason for us to continue in this direction.

+## Challenges
+- The first problem to design and deploy the project was the online mode of communication.
+Due to the pandemic itself, we could not meet and discuss the plan of action in person.The solution to the above problem was to use a software like proteus.
+Since it allows addition of peripherals inside the simulation, we could implement the design and workflow without connecting hardware equipment.
+- This in turn had another challenge associated with it.
+The software requires a manual click to change the inputs of the peripherals.
+The value of the inputs cannot be changed in real time since there will always be a time delay in creating the optimal change in values.
+- The mask detection module cannot be implemented on proteus due to camera capture restrictions.
+Since the camera attached as a peripheral cannot capture, the image detection program doesn’t have any input.
+The solution to this is simple.
+The mask detection program is a python file.
+In the actual hardware implementation, the raspberry pi board would use python files as programs and an actual camera attached to it as a peripheral.
+- One of the most tedious tasks was to find documentation related to raspberry pi simulation on proteus.
+There is very little information online.
+Even if we found material, it was very specific to the implementation shown in the example.